Sonozuki/NovaEngine/CODING-STYLE.md

 // multiple line comment

 /* this is invalid */

+/*
+this is an invalid
+multiple line comment
+*/
 ```

 2. Comments should start with a lower case and end with no full-stop, but otherwise follow standard grammar rules.
 Comments should also always have a single space betwee the `//` and the start of the comment.